 Trails and Terrain

-As opening day approaches Nov.
-22, more and more people are strapping on their skins and snowshoes and heading up the mountain.
+With all this early season snow and opening day approaching Nov.
+20, more and more people are strapping on their skins and snowshoes and heading up the mountain.
 Your cooperation with Vail Ski Patrol and U.S. Forest Service’s guidelines for safely skinning and hiking up Vail Mountain are what make the opportunity possible.Read More»

 Looking to explore Vail Mountain this winter?
 Here’s our list trails – some historic, some just crowd favorites – that top long time Vail skier and rider must-do lists season after season.